Questions about the Amish and Agriculture

 Yes.
 Most Amish farms are conventional operations, meaning pesticides and fertilizers are used.

-Are the Amish “green”?
+Is Amish agriculture “green”?

 While some Amish farming practices may align with trends and beliefs seen in today’s “green” movement, most Amish are not primarily motivated to farm the way they do due to overriding environmental concerns or a desire to “save the planet”.